CodeYourFuture/syllabus-archive/js-core-2/week-3/lesson.md

     at startup (internal/bootstrap/node.js:266:19)
 ```

-This error happened because of a problem in the `logSomething` function on line 2, which was called by the `doSomething` function on line 6, and so on.
+This error happened because of a problem in the `logSomething` function on line 2, which was called by the `computeSomething` function on line 6, and so on.
 Each line represents one entry on the call stack.

 Since there is only one call stack in Javascript, function execution is done one at a time from top to bottom.
 This means that the last function that gets pushed into the call stack is always the one to be executed when the call stack is popped.
 Think of it like pushing to, and popping from, an array; it's always the last item of the array that is affected.